DENTAL BRIDGES IN TIGARD

 WHAT IS A DENTAL BRIDGE?

 A dental bridge is a type of dental work that replaces a tooth or a few consecutive missing teeth.
-Two dental crowns are placed on the healthy teeth living on either side of the gap left by your lost tooth.
+Two dental crowns are placed on the natural teeth on either side of the gap left by your lost tooth.
 A false tooth, or pontic, is attached to the crowns and literally bridges the gap, replacing your missing tooth.
+This is a great way to replace a tooth or teeth that are missing due to tooth decay or gum disease.
+Typically a dental bridge can be done on a back or front tooth.

 DID YOU KNOW…